openbankingnigeria/obn-gateway/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+You can choose to run this on your local environment, or using docker/docker compose.
+Before you begin, ensure you have the following installed depending on your preference.

+### Local Setup

 - Node.js (v18 or higher)
 - MySQL (v8)
+- Kong (v3.5.0 or higher)
+- Elastic Search (v8.11.1 or higher)
+- Logstash (v8.11.1 or higher)

+### Docker

-- Docker and Docker Compose
+- Docker (v23.0 or higher)

 ## Installation Steps